voidcode/hottoapp/README.md

     cd $HOME && ./run
 ```

-All courses in save in /home/user/.howtoapp-courses/
+All courses are save in /home/user/.howtoapp-courses/

 Try see (https://github.com/voidcode/.howtoapp-courses)